Alphaz0r/Fully-automated-media-center/README.md

 TODO : Describe each services

-# What can I do with these ?
+# What can I do with this ?

 Apart of pihole, each of these services is a part for a completely automated media center.